East Germany at the Olympics: Success of East Germans

-The socialist GDR erected the Berlin wall in 1961, during the Cold War.
+The socialist GDR erected the Berlin Wall in 1961, during the Cold War.
 They renamed their NOC to Nationales Olympisches Komitee der DDR in 1965.
 It was recognized as an independent NOC by the IOC in 1968.
 Following this, the GDR ceased participation in the United German team and sent a separate East German team from 1968 to 1988, other than absences in the summer of 1984 in being part of the Soviet-led boycott of the 1984 Summer Olympics.

 While the GDR, a small state with a population of about 16 million, has a short history, and even a shorter history at the Olympics, it was extremely successful.
-From 1976 to 1988, it came second in all three of their summer Olympics, behind the Soviet Union, and well ahead of larger West Germany.
+From 1976 to 1988, it came second in all three of their summer Olympics, behind the Soviet Union, but well ahead of larger West Germany.
 This was improved upon at five winter games, with 4 second-place rankings and a first in the 1984 Winter Olympics.

 It is widely believed that doping (predominantly anabolic steroids) allowed East Germany, with its small population, to become a world leader in the following two decades.
 It won a large number of Olympic and world gold medals and records.
 A number of athletes subsequently failed doping tests and others were suspected of taking performance-enhancing drugs.
 However, in many cases where suspicions existed, no proof of wrongdoing was uncovered.
 As a result, the majority of records and medals won by East German athletes still stand.
-Aside from an extensive doping programme, East Germany invested significantly in sport, particularly in Olympic sports, for reasons of prestige, propaganda and rivalry with West Germany.
+Aside from an extensive doping programme, East Germany invested significantly in sport, particularly in Olympic sports.
 It had an extensive state bureaucracy to select and train promising athletes and world-class coaches.

 An important figure in the GDR was Manfred Ewald (1926–2002), member of SED central committee from 1963.
 He was president of the "Staatliches Komitee für Körperkultur und Sport" (Stako) from 1952 to 1960.
 In 1961, he became president of the "Deutscher Turn- und Sportbund" (DTSB), governing all sport in the GDR, and in 1973 president of the NOC.
 He is considered to be the organiser of the "GDR sports miracle".
 His post-1990 autobiography was titled "I was the Sport".
 He fell from grace in 1988, having been removed from the office of DTSB.
 In 2001, he was found guilty of doping.